robertbraeutigam/scan/README.md

 At the end of the network configuration devices must be able to send and receive frames to and from the rest of the SCAN network.

+Note that joining a network is not a security sensitive operation.
+The layers above are designed to handle communication through unsecure networks just fine.
+The point of this layer is to make the device available to talk to, in the most convenient way possible for the user.

 ## Network Layer

+TODO: change name to "logical" layer

-The network protocol is designed to be a "layer" on top of the Physical one.
+The network protocol is designed to be a "layer" on top of the Internet one.
 It is independent and ignorant of the "application layer" protocol defined in the next chapters.

 The main purpose and design goals of this layer are the following:
-* Provide **security** features, such as authentication, authorization and anti-tempering features.
+* Provide **security** features, such as authentication, authorization and anti-tampering features.
 * Logical **routing** capabilities, provide a virtual flat topology.
 * Enable **multiplexing**, so that multiple logical connections can be established through one physical connection (if exists).
 * Enable **message mixing**.
 Enable a device to interject messages even if another message is currently